 Electrical System

-Like just about everything else in my Overlander, when we first started camping both the 120 vac & 12 vdc electrical systems were completely original with the exception of a new outlet in the kitchen.
+Like just about everything else in my Overlander, both the 120 vac & 12 vdc electrical systems were completely original with the exception of a new outlet in the kitchen when we first started camping.
 Although I have no formal training in either electricity or electronics, I have hobbied with both since I was a little kid, and am quite comfortable working with both.
 You may not be.

 The Wiring

 Solid aluminum wiring was all the rage in the late sixties because it was cheaper & lighter than copper.
-What aluminum wire lacked in conductivity, as compared to copper, could easily be made up in increasing the wire’s diameter.
+What aluminum wiring lacked in conductivity as compared to copper could easily be made up in increasing the wire’s diameter.
 When sized & installed by a properly trained individual, it works great.
 Unfortunately, if the correct connectors are not used, problems can occur.

 In a nutshell, different metals expand & contract at different rates when the temperature changes.
 If a wire is connected to terminals made of metal with a different expansion/contraction rate, after several temperature changes, the connection will loosen up.
 After that happens, arcing at the connection can occur.
 Either the heat from the arcing or the arc itself can prove to be a fire hazard.